 - $100 for mature cats over eight years old or special-needs cats

 If you’re interested in a Maine Coon for adoption, other factors you’ll want to consider is the history of the cat.
 Many abandoned cats may be traumatized.
-Some may not be so good around children or other animals.
+Some may not be so good with children or other animals.
 Others may have to live mainly indoors or outdoors.

 You must be realistic about the care an individual cat needs and be ready to provide the environment necessary to offer a chance for a better life.
 Nobody wants to see a re-housed cat returned to the rescue center it came from.
 You may also be persuaded by colors, personality and the bond you feel when you start to meet with cats.
 Building up relationships with organization staff is a great way to get help deciding the right cat for you.